krishNA2000000/C-Programs/README.md

+note:modified version of the program that correctly handles negative numbers by giving a positive rightmost digit of the integral part.

+#include <stdio.h>
+#include <stdlib.h> // for abs()

+int main() {
+    float number;
+    int integral_part;
+    int rightmost_digit;

+    printf("Enter a floating-point number: ");
+    scanf("%f", &number);

+    // Extract the integral part
+    integral_part = (int)number;

+    // Extract the rightmost digit (make it positive if needed) rightmost_digit = abs(integral_part % 10);

+    printf("The integral part is: %d\n", integral_part);
+    printf("The rightmost digit of the integral part is: %d\n", rightmost_digit);

+    return 0;
+}
+Key Changes & Explanation
+#include <stdlib.h>:

+Required for the abs() function which returns the absolute (positive) value.

+abs(integral_part % 10):

+Ensures that the rightmost digit is always positive, even if the original number was negative.

+output:
+case 1: for positive number
+Enter a floating-point number: 123.45
+The integral part is: 123
+The rightmost digit of the integral part is: 3

+case 2: for negative number
+Enter a floating-point number: -987.65
+The integral part is: -987
+The rightmost digit of the integral part is: 7

 // modify the above program to display the two right-most digits of the integral part of the number
 #include <stdio.h>